Quicklinks

 How do we handle parting ways?

 When a sponsee repeatedly resists our help and shows an unwillingness to work the program we have shared, it may be time to part ways.
-Sometimes a sponsee is not ready for the program.
+Sometimes a sponsee is not ready.
 Maybe we are just not a good fit.
 While there is no rule about how long to stay with a sponsee, repeated dishonesty, defensiveness, and anger are indicators.
 Ultimately, the relationship must support the recovery of both sponsor and sponsee.

 We have the courage to let go.